RallyHereInteractive/unreal-plugins/Documentation/md/IntegrationBase.md

 Check for a client secret across several sources and assign the first non-empty value to the APIs:

-* Command line values from the keys in ClientSecretCommandLineKeys.
+* Command line values from the keys in ClientSecretCommandLineKeysInternal.
 By default these are: RallyHereClientSecretX RallyHereClientSecret RallyHereClientSecretInternal

+* Command line values from the keys in ClientSecretCommandLineKeys, which are configured by ini

 * ini value from the "RallyHere" section, with the "ClientSecret" key.